 A350-1000: US$366.5 million (2018)

 As you can see, the Boeing 787 is cheaper.
-If you are an airline that is not flying over the max distance of the 787, between smaller destinations that do not have the capacity for a larger plane (Such as a Boeing 777) then all you care about is price and speed.
+If you are an airline that is not flying over the max distance of the 787, between smaller destinations that do not have the capacity for a larger plane (Such as a Boeing 777) then all that is left to care about is price.

 And you bet Boeing will give you a great discount if you order more than one, beating out any possible discount Airbus could provide.
 Plus, with the savings brought by these two planes on fuel consumption, you are guaranteed to start earning more faster with the Boeing.